rafiaabbasi2004/Flutter_tts-/README.md

 run on vm or web browser

 # Main Functionalities
-Text to speech
+Text to speech</br>
-multilingual speeches
+multilingual speeches</br>
-dark and light mode theme available female and male voices togle if available clean code
+dark and light mode theme available</br>
+female and male voices togle if available</br>
+clean code</br>

+#Assumptions
+If there's no other gender voice available than just play the current one